hassansecfix/policy-edit/data/prompt.md

 ## What I'm Providing:

-- **Processing Instructions** (markdown file) - Contains all the rules and guidelines for generating JSON instructions with context-aware grammar analysis
+- **Processing Instructions** (markdown file) - Contains all the rules and guidelines for generating JSON instructions with universal AI-powered grammar analysis
 - **Customer Responses** (Excel/CSV file) - Contains the customer's answers to configuration questions
 - **Policy Template** (document) - The base policy document that needs customization